francofaa/digital-garden-jekyll-template/_wikis/argot/_drafts/Next episode.md

 There is a tall smooth stone pillar, some 30 feet high.
 The stone pillar has the face of a goat carved on it, at eye height.
 Three rings of stone surround it, like wells.
 Each of them is six feet tall.
 One is damp from water and covered in moss and its bottom is all stone.
 One is black on the inside from ashes.
 The other is piled with dirt to the rim of the well.

 Each sacrificial victim must toil to become sacrificed: Lugging buckets of water to fill the well, digging their own well, making fire, and climbing the pillar.

-The villagers

-Some of the villagers tell you about Aramestes, who lives in the castle high in the mountains.

-> “We are his subjects, but he has not come down to see us in hundreds of years.
-The mountain paths are treacherous now and none come down or go up, or out into the wilderness, out to the shores.
-Work is our only joy.”

-He contains a Goatfolk inside of him, Impi, a priest

-When they say that they want to go to the castle, the villager says:

-> “You must be weary from your travels though, friend.
-Stay and rest a while.”

-Main hut

-The heroes can go and see the elder, Kipto, a priest.

-Impi, as the man, requests that they leave their weapons at the door when entering the hut.

-> Rather than a humanoid sitting at a desk, you instead see a large goat-headed humanoid, burly, and adorned with ribbons and wearing a tunic and skirt.
->
-> “Good day, travelers.
-I am Kipto, the village elder.”

-When asked about Aramestes:

-> “That old beast.
-He is probably dead.
-It’s only been six hundred years!”
-Kipto scoffs.

-Mountain Pass

-Up the mountain pass, the heroes see a niche where a small shrine is placed.

-> The face of whoever was honored here has been lost to time, but the stone woman wears alchemist’s robes and holds potions and a book.
-Three tiny bowls of thick black liquid sit in a place of offering before this statuette.
-It is sirablood.

-Up the winding paths, the heroes will have to make a perception check DC 18 to see the abominable yeti creeping up on them.

-It is afraid of fire.